Smile (The Beach Boys album): Listed on Wilson's late-1966 note

 By November 1966, Wilson had declared Smile would feature "Good Vibrations", "Heroes and Villains", and ten other tracks, incorporating both musical and spoken humor.
 He clarified it was not a comedy album, with spoken elements limited to brief interjections between verses rather than standalone tracks.
 On December 15, he submitted a handwritten provisional track list to Capitol to address delays in the album's release.
 (Note: The list had "Do You Like Worms?", "Wind Chimes", "Heroes and Villains", "Surf's Up", "Good Vibrations", "Cabin Essence", "Wonderful", "I'm in Great Shape", "Child Is Father of the Man", "The Elements", and "The Old Master Painter.)
-The label produced sleeves listing "Good Vibrations", "Heroes and Villains", and ten other tracks with the notation "see label for correct playing order", while preliminary mixes—some extensively developed—were created for multiple songs.
+The label produced sleeves listing "Good Vibrations", "Heroes and Villains", and ten other tracks with the notation "see label for correct playing order", while preliminary mixes were created for multiple songs.

 "Heroes and Villains" marked Wilson's first collaboration with Parks.
-Wilson envisioned the track as a three‐minute musical comedy intended to surpass "Good Vibrations" and produced several versions—some lasting six to eight minutes.
+Wilson envisioned the track as a three‐minute musical comedy intended to surpass "Good Vibrations" and produced versions lasting six to eight minutes.
 He selected the title and linked the melody to the Old West, which reminded Parks of Marty Robbins' "El Paso" (1959).
 Parks promptly devised the opening line: "I've been in this town so long that back in the city I've been taken for lost and gone and unknown for a long, long time."
 This collaboration spurred additional Old West–themed songs, including "Barnyard" and "I'm in Great Shape".
 On November 4, 1966, Wilson recorded a piano demonstration of "Heroes and Villains" incorporating sections of "I'm in Great Shape" and "Barnyard", although the December note listed "I'm in Great Shape" as a separate track.
 Vosse recalled that "Barnyard" had evolved from an impromptu piano reinterpretation of "You Are My Sunshine" that sparked Wilson's concept for a rustic barnyard aesthetic.
 Wilson recorded a short medley, sometimes called "My Only Sunshine", that bridged "The Old Master Painter" with "You Are My Sunshine", with Dennis Wilson singing lead on the latter.
 (Note: In January 1967, its closing section was adapted for "Heroes and Villains", excluding the "when skies are gray" vocal line.
 In 2005, Brian attributed the brief runtime of "The Old Master Painter" to his incomplete recollection of the song.)
-In 1978, Wilson told Preiss about an uncompleted "Barnyard Suite" of four brief pieces.
+In 1978, Wilson told biographer Byron Preiss about an uncompleted "Barnyard Suite" of four brief pieces.